mcdonc/idracfanctl/README.rst

 reenabled when the script cannot get temps under control itself or when it is exited.

-Must be run as root.
 Tested only on Linux, not on Windows, although in theory it should work on both.
+Must be run as root on Linux.

 The output of ``idracfanctl.py --help`` is::